peerigon/eslint-config-peerigon/README.md

 **Base rules for every project.
 You should always add these rules.**

-These rules assume a modern project with full ES2015 support and a module system with a node.js-like resolving behavior (like node.js and webpack).
-For special rules, which extend these base rules for older environments, see below.
+These rules assume a modern project with full ES2015 support, including ES modules.
+For specific environments like Node.js or old JS engines, see below.
 The base rules do not define an `env`, so you might want to do that for yourself to enable specific globals.

 Add an `.eslintrc.json` to the project's root folder: